 As long as the agreement you reach is within acceptable parameters, the court will approve it.
 It will then become a legally enforceable order by which you must both abide.

 If this is an option you are considering, we are happy to answer any questions or address any concerns you may have.
 It’s up to you to take the first step.
-Contact us Property Matters Mediation to schedule an appointment today.
+Contact us at Property Matters Mediation to schedule an appointment today.
 We can connect you to the best mediator in most major cities in Australia including Canberra, Perth, Adelaide, Melbourne, Brisbane and etc.